-Cloud and architecture
+Cloud adoption and architecture trends

 What you can expect in 2021–2022

 Cloud is the most important way for companies to run their workloads, and at the same time, cloud-enabled companies are rapidly adopting more sophisticated cloud technologies.
 AWS is still the big fish and Google has a huge reach, but Azure is also gaining traction fast.
 As organizations begin harnessing AI at scale, data engineering and MLOps will be necessary to ensure a proper foundation and tooling for the task.